daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Sailed Beneath the Jolly Roger

-You sailed with a crew of dread pirates, but you’ve decided to end your days as a pirate and join some other cause.
+You sailed with a crew of dread pirates, but you've decided to end your days as a pirate and join some other cause.
 The question is, will your past let you go so easily?

 * Tier 1: Ignore the Pain
 * Tier 1: Sailor